realivanivani/realivanivani.github.io/_posts/2025-10-04-bi-tools-enterprise-vs-opensource.md

   - Open-source
 ---

 Business Intelligence (BI) tools have become mission-critical for data-driven organizations.
 They enable analysts and decision-makers to transform raw data into actionable insights via dashboards, reports, and visual storytelling.
 The landscape spans from **commercial platforms** widely adopted in enterprises to **open-source engines** popular in technical environments.
 But in 2026, the Business Intelligence (BI) landscape is no longer just about "making charts."
 It is a battle between ecosystem locked-in giants and the rising tide of open-source flexibility.
 Whether you are a startup founder in Berlin or a data head at a Fortune 500 in New York, choosing the right tool determines how quickly your data turns into a competitive advantage.
-Let's take a dive into most used BI tools.
+Let's take a dive into most used BI tools. ***[Check out this cool interactive webpage that I created for this purpose](https://curious-youtiao-d48555.netlify.app/)***

 ---
 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/2aa327e6-7b6b-474d-b4d9-89079c01178a" />